In compiling our recommendations for the best short-game training aids, we realized something startling.

-The ever-inventive golf manufacturers really haven’t come up with a lot of reliable and impactful trainings aids for short game improvement.
-In comparison, there are tons of really good (and some really sketchy) long game training aids on the market.
+The ever-inventive golf manufacturers haven’t developed many reliable and impactful training aids for short-game improvement.
+In comparison, there are many excellent (and some sketchy) long-game training aids on the market.

-A couple quick notes:
+A couple of quick notes:

 - Some of the items in our best short game training aids category (shag bags/tubes and mats) can be used for other parts of your golf game

 - We will cover the best putting aids in a future post